 The Centre for the Analysis of Administrative-Political Processes and Institutions (‘CAAPPI’) was established on 7 September 2009 as part of the Institute of Social Sciences at the Faculty of Social Sciences.
 The CAAPPI covers research activity in the following areas: comparative public administration, local government, political leadership, comparative civil service systems, and administrative-political processes and institutions.
 The field of public administration has been an independent science at the Faculty of Social Sciences at all three levels of the pedagogical process for many years.
 With the establishment of the CAAPPI, the disciplines mentioned above finally obtained a separate research centre.
 The CAAPPI’s main role is to develop fundamental and applied administrative and/or political science (that has sometimes struggled a little in Slovenia during the last few decades), to develop different applied (sub)disciplines in the field of public administration and international comparative research and, finally, to maintain international co-operation in European and the wider international space.

-In 2015 we have established special unit inside CAAPPI, called Local Government Research Unit at University of Ljubljana (LGRU-UL), centre of excellence for theoretically informed, robust and rigorous policy relevant research into Slovenian, Central and Eastern European (CEE) and comparative local governance.
+From 2015 onward we have established special unit inside CAAPPI, called Local Government Research Unit at University of Ljubljana (LGRU-UL), centre of excellence for theoretically informed, robust and rigorous policy relevant research into Slovenian, Central and Eastern European (CEE) and comparative local governance.
 International and comparative work of LGRU-UL focuses on public governance, local political leadership, community cohesion and local citizenship, neighbourhood governance, local democracy and local politics.